HEIGHT: Heterogeneous Interaction Graph Transformer for Robot Navigation in Crowded and Constrained Environments: Preliminaries

 where $\omega_t$ is the current rotational velocity of the robot.
 Finally, we add another small constant penalty $r_{time}=-0.025$ at each timestep to encourage the robot to finish the episode as soon as possible.

-In summary, the reward function of our MDP is the sum of the above three parts:
+The robot's reward function is the sum of the three parts:

 Intuitively, the robot gets a high reward when it approaches the goal with a high speed and a short and smooth path, while maintaining a safe distance from dynamic and static obstacles.
+The coefficient of each reward term indicates the priority of each subtask (e.x. reaching the goal and avoiding collisions are more important than others) and can be tuned if the desired priority changes.